Tyil/website/_posts/2016-10-03-on-systemd.md

 ---

 # Systemd
-Systemd once presnted itself as being the next generation init system for GNU+Linux.
+Systemd once presented itself as being the next generation init system for GNU+Linux.
 The idea of it was looking good.
 Sadly, it quickly became clear that systemd was not trying to bring you just a new, quick init system.
 That was just a part of the plan, an easy target to aim for as the init systems are